iknowjason/CMLab/files/chef/chef-lab-guide.md

    nodename   * service[auditd] action enable (up to date) nodename Recipe: cron-delvalidate::default
    ```
+   If you see the output listed above, nice job!
+There are a lot of cookbooks already created and shared that you can use via the Chef Supermarket.
+You can also create your own cookbooks and apply them to your fleet of managed nodes.
+In the next example, perhaps we will look at doing this for Windows.

 ### Build and Apply Windows Cookbooks
 Some description here.